Distortion in the finite determination result for embeddings of locally finite metric spaces into Banach spaces: Proof of Theorem

 Obviously, it suffices to consider the case $||y||\le ||x||$.
 The simpler case $||y||\le{\ep}||x||$ creates no difficulty because if this occurs, one obtains: and Combining \eqref{E:EpEst1} and \eqref{E:EpEst}, we get

 which is an estimate of the required form \eqref{E:Desired}.

 As a next step, set $R_0=0$.
-By virtue of condition \eqref{E:ROdd2} and inequality \eqref{E:EpEstFin}, it is enough to consider the case where It should be pointed out that since functions $c_{2i-1}$ and $s_{2i-1}$ are constant on intervals of the form $[R_{2j},R_{2j+1}]$, the only non-trivial case for our estimates is the one where $R_{2i-1}\le ||y||\le ||x||\le R_{2i}$.
-For this reason, first, our attention is focused on this case, while the other situations will be discussed later on.
+By virtue of condition \eqref{E:ROdd2} and inequality \eqref{E:EpEstFin}, it is enough to consider the case where It should be pointed out that since functions $c_{2i-1}$ and $s_{2i-1}$ are constant on intervals of the form $[R_{2j},R_{2j+1}]$, there are many trivial cases.
+Out of the remaining ones we deal first with the case $R_{2i-1}\le ||y||\le ||x||\le R_{2i}$.

-For simplicity of notation in the following calculations, it is handy to use $c$ for $c_{2i-1}$, $s$ for $s_{2i-1}$, $E$ for $E_{R_{2i}}$, and $F$ for $E_{R_{2i+2}}$.
+For simplicity of notation in the following calculations, it is handy to use $c$ for $c_{2i-1}$, $s$ for $s_{2i-1}$, $E$ for $E_{{2i}}$, and $F$ for $E_{{2i+2}}$.
 With this in mind, one has:

 Consider each of the summands in the last line separately.
 To begin with, the Mean Value Theorem yields:

 for some number $\tau$ satisfying $\tau\in(||y||,||x||)$.
 Now, recall that $1\le p\le 2$ and hence $\frac2p-1\ge 0$.
 Therefore,